Synthetic Geology: Structural Geology Meets Deep Learning: Discussion

-\paragraph{Implications and Future Directions.} The ability to generate diverse, geologically plausible models has far-reaching implications for a variety of geoscientific applications.
-One promising direction is the integration of our generative framework with geophysical inversion workflows, where subsurface properties inferred from geophysical data can be used to further constrain model realizations.
+\textbf{Implications and Future Directions.} The ability to generate diverse, geologically plausible models has far-reaching implications for a variety of{various} geoscientific applications.
+One promising direction is the integration of our generative framework with geophysical inversion workflows, where subsurface properties inferred from geophysical data can be used to constrain model realizations further.
 Additionally, combining our approach with Bayesian inference techniques could enable probabilistic geological modeling, providing a more rigorous quantification of uncertainty.
+Future work could also extend this framework to finer resolutions or physical property domains where multiscale variability becomes essential.

-\paragraph{Conclusions.} The incorporation of generative AI into structural geology represents a paradigm shift, enabling more flexible, data-driven, and probabilistic interpretations of the Earth's subsurface.
-As these methods continue to evolve, they have the potential to transform geological modeling, supporting improved resource exploration through, e.g., providing novel types of regularization for geophysical inverse problems, as well as geohazard assessment and geotechnical decision-making.
+\textbf{Conclusions.} The incorporation of generative AI into structural geology represents a paradigm shift, enabling more flexible, data-driven, and probabilistic interpretations of the Earth's subsurface.
+As these methods continue to evolve, they have the potential to transform geological modeling, supporting improved resource exploration through, e.g., providing{for example, by providing} novel types of regularization for geophysical inverse problems, as well as enhancing geohazard assessment and geotechnical decision-making.

 Finally, while this study represents a significant step toward automation in structural geology, human expertise remains invaluable.
 Rather than replacing traditional geological interpretation, our approach should be viewed as a powerful tool that enhances geologists' ability to explore multiple hypotheses, validate models, and make informed decisions in the face of uncertainty.